 Symptoms and Diagnosis

 Symptoms may begin relatively suddenly.
-Nausea, a vague feeling of abdominal discomfort, vertigo, headache, and fatigue usually develop.
-The face may become pale, and the person may break into a cold sweat.
+Nausea, a vague feeling of abdominal discomfort, dizziness, headache, and fatigue usually develop.
+The face may become pale, and the person may be unable to concentrate, may feel sleepy, or may break into a cold sweat.
 Vomiting often occurs.
-Other symptoms may include increased saliva production (often as a prelude to vomiting) and abnormally rapid, deep breathing (hyperventilation).
+Other symptoms may include increased saliva production (often as a prelude to vomiting), swallowing excessive air (aerophagia), and abnormally rapid, deep breathing (hyperventilation).
 Hyperventilation may cause faintness.
 Nausea and vomiting make the person feel weak.
 Prolonged vomiting can lead to low blood pressure and dehydration.
 However, symptoms tend to gradually subside when the motion stops or the person leaves the vehicle.
 Also, people who are on long trips, as on a ship, usually adapt to the motion (helped by the stabilizers used in modern ships to minimize motion) and gradually recover.